 Cosi is a leader in luxury sustainability.
 Combining top quality yarns, design and workmanship with social and environmental responsibility.
-Cosi's scarves, wraps, shawls, blankets and throws are made from the finest traditional and contemporary yarns cashmere, alpaca, yak and banana– from sustainable sources, operating in harmony with nature.
+Cosi’s scarves, wraps, shawls, blankets and throws are made from the finest traditional yarns Mongolian cashmere, Tibetan yak and New Zealand Merino – from sustainable sources, operating in harmony with nature.

 At Cosi, we value the individuals and workmanship that make every piece unique.
-Each one has been handmade and is imbued with the spirit of those who created it – the Tibetan yak herders, the Himalayan alpaca farmers, the Nepali spinners and weavers, the artisans and designers.
+Each one has been handmade and is imbued with the spirit of those who created it – the Tibetan yak herders, the Nepali spinners and weavers, the artisans , the animals.
 Every piece is precious, a thing to treasure and hand down.

 We are committed to fair trade and sustainability – of the land and ecology, and of the small family businesses that are under threat from mass production.
 Our aim is to tread softly, slowly, in rhythm with age-old traditions, seeking out organic, ethically produced materials for every step of the process.